Scrapbooking for Beginners will walk you through the process, step-by-step.

 Progress already from the "Scrapbooking for Beginners" Quick Start Guide!

-Now that you have Gathered Your Photos ...
-Go on to Step # 2 - Pick Your Colors - from Scrapbooking for Beginners
+Go on to Scrapbooking for Beginners Step # 2 - Pick Your Colors -

-Go back to Home Page for general Scrapbooking Advice
+Home Page for general Scrapbook Advice